What is the green homes grant?

 Vouchers can be used to undertake one or more of the following enhancements:

-- Installation of air source or ground source heat pump
+- Air source; ground source heat pump

 The grant scheme is available until the end of March 2021 and applies to England only.